laravel/docs/http-client.md

 #### Faking Response Sequences

-Sometimes you may need to specify that a single URL should return a series of fake responses in sequence.
+Sometimes you may need to specify that a single URL should return a series of fake responses in a specific order.
 You may accomplish this using the `Http::sequence` method to build the responses:

     Http::fake([
         // Stub a series of responses for GitHub endpoints...